shaneholloman/uvi/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus has been implementing the ability to prefill the cookiecutter prompts with the user's git username and email.
-This feature has now been successfully implemented and verified using proper implementation workflow.
+The current focus is on two main improvements:

+1. Implementing the ability to prefill the cookiecutter prompts with the user's git username and email.
+This feature has been successfully implemented using proper implementation workflow.

+2. Modernizing the linting system by migrating from Pylint to Ruff with Pylint-equivalent rules.
+This improves code quality, speeds up linting, and simplifies the development workflow.

 ## Recent Changes